mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 Per month: 30GB request logs + 30MB aggregate logs

-## PostgreSQL Database Storage Calculator
+##### PostgreSQL Database Storage Calculator
 You can calculate your PostgreSQL storage requirements by entering your known values in the middle section of the calculator settings below:

 {{< database-calculator >}}

-### Ensure High Availability
+## Ensure High Availability

-In many cases, it is necessary to ensure service levels for your clients, be this in maximum round-trip times, guaranteed responses, self-healing architecture or triaging failing services.
+Ensuring high availability is essential for delivering a reliable API experience, especially when maintaining service level agreements (SLAs) for your clients.
+Whether it involves limiting round-trip times, guaranteeing timely responses, creating self-healing architectures, or isolating failing services, high availability measures ensure that your infrastructure remains resilient under pressure.

-Tyk offers a whole host of features that can help you with ensuring that uptime is high and SLA's are enforceable.
+Tyk provides a comprehensive suite of features to help you achieve these goals.
+Circuit breakers allow you to detect and mitigate failures before they cascade, while enforced timeouts ensure that slow requests do not compromise overall system performance.
+With tailored configurations for both OAS and Classic deployments, Tyk empowers you to build robust, fail-safe API environments that prioritize uptime and enforce SLA requirements.

 ### Circuit Breakers